UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 ### 4.0 Main Covariate: Previous programming experience (type: category)

-**Explanation**: The main independent variable that we are interested in is the level of the previous programming experience, which is a potential reason for variation of the self-perceived difficulty in 512.
+**Explanation**: The level of the previous programming experience is a potential reason for variation of the self-perceived difficulty regarding DSCI 512.

 **Questions**: How much programming experience did you have prior to the MDS program?
 Please select the highest level that applies to you.